-In order to graduate, a student in a Certificate, Diploma, or Associate's degree program must have a cumulative grade point average of 2.0; all students must complete all courses and requirements for graduation within 150% of the total number of credit hours in the program of study.
+In order to graduate, a student in a Diploma, Associate, Bachelor's or Master's degree program must have a cumulative grade point average of 2.0; all students must complete all courses and requirements for graduation within 150% of the total number of Credit hours in the program of study.
 To help students meet these requirements the University checks periodically that students are making Satisfactory Academic Progress (SAP).
-SAP is measured in two ways: Cumulative Grade Point Average and Rate of Progress.
-Rate of Progress is the percentage of successfully completed credit hours relative to attempted credit hours.
-That is, number of completed credit hours divided by attempted credit hours times 100.
+SAP is measured in two ways: Cumulative Grade Point Average (CGPA) and Rate of Progress.
+Rate of Progress is the percentage of successfully completed Credit hours relative to attempted Credit hours.
+That is, number of completed Credit hours divided by attempted Credit hours times 100.